-The earliest existing record of a telescope was a 1608 patent submitted to the government in the Netherlands for a refracting telescope.
-The name of the original inventor is unknown but word of the invention spread.
+The earliest existing record of a telescope was a 1608 patent submitted to the government in the Netherlands by Hans Lippershey for a refracting telescope.
+Whether Hans was the actual inventor or just recognised the potential and filed a patent cannot be confirmed or denied.

-In 1609 Galileo built his own version and made his telescope observations of celestial objects.
+In 1609 Galileo built his own much improved version and made his telescope observations of celestial objects.

 The idea that the objective element could be a mirror instead of a lens was being investigated soon after the invention of the refracting telescope as inventors were looking to improve on image quality.